addama/selectah/README.md

   <dd>Example: `$('input').text('Oh god please help')`, `$('input').text()`</dd>

   <dt>`.find([ string selector ])`</dt>
   <dd>Attempts to find child nodes of the first selected element that match the given selector.
-It does not currently have the power to find children based on nodes themselves, just selectors.
-Sorry.
-If no selector is given, it behaves just like `.children()`.</dd>
+If no selector is given, it behaves just like `.children()`.
+Why you'd do that, I don't know, but it makes sense.</dd>
   <dd>Example: `$('div#haystack').find('#needle')`, `$('div#haystack').find()`</dd>

   <dt>`.html([ mixed value ])`</dt>